2-Day Beauty Trip in Yamagata: Nature, Delicious Food, Fine Wine, and Hot Springs

 Cherry Blossoms in Kyushu

-The Kyushu region is in the southwestern part of Japan.
-It is known for its warm climate and abundant nature that allows visitors to enjoy a wide variety of scenery during the cherry blossom season.
+The Kyushu region, located in the southwestern part of Japan, is home to Fukuoka, Nagasaki, Oita, Kumamoto, and other exciting destinations.
+It is known for its warm climate, abundant nature, and hot spring resorts, allowing visitors to enjoy a wide variety of scenery during the cherry blossom season.

 The First Cherry Blossoms and Full Bloom Dates around Kyushu